vdclab/gene_presence_abscence/Readme.md

 ```
 - Snakefile:
+  code file
 	do not edit it

 - User seed file:
+  By default, the pipeline will recognize this file with the name 'seeds.txt'.
+This may be changed.
 	User may select any name, but the file must be a tabular text table of either the .txt or .csv file format.
-	This table should contain 3 columns, without headers:
+	This table should contain 3 columns, without headers in order:
+	  * chosen name for your protein of interest
+    * ncbi protein id
+    * BLAST e-value threshold for this protein
+    * Minimum percentage of identity threshold for this protein
+    * Minimum coverage thershold for this protein
-		chosen name for your protein of interest | ncbi protein ids | color in hexadecimal for image file (#000000 for black)
+    * color in hexadecimal for image file (#000000 for black)

 - User list of NCBI Genome IDs:
 	User may select any name, but the file must be a tabular text table of either the .txt or .csv file format.